ICEYE Microsatellites Constellation

 • DoT-1, a (Demonstration of Technology) microsatellite (18 kg) of SSTL, UK

-Orbit of secondary payloads: Sun-synchronous orbit, altitude of ~575-600 km and an inclination close to 97º.
+Orbit (secondary payloads): Sun-synchronous orbit, altitude of ~575-600 km with an inclination close to 97º.

 A total of 19 small satellites were part of this rideshare mission, 15 CubeSats of which were managed and integrated by the services of Exolaunch of Berlin, Germany.
 Exolaunch uses ExoPods for the deployment of the CubeSats.
 10) Exolaunch is a rideshare launch and deployment solution provider for small satellites.
 Its flight heritage includes the successful deployment of nearly 100 small satellites into orbit, in cooperation with launch vehicle providers worldwide.
 11) Additionally, four small Russian satellites were also booked for the same mission.
 12)